U.S. Stocks, Bond Yields Fall on Trade Tensions

 Earlier this week, strong retail earnings helped lift U.S. stocks as investors cheered the strength of the domestic consumer.
 But the prospect of fresh tariffs and an ongoing trade fight chipped away at this optimism to end the week.

-Investors said that they weren't expecting a quick resolution and anticipated more volatility ahead.
+Investors said that they weren't expecting a quick resolution and anticipated more volatility.

 "This is going to be ping-pong for awhile," said Sean O'Hara, president of the ETF division at Pacer Financial Inc. "That's what we're going to continue to see until we get a resolution, if we ever do.
 It's probably going to drive the short-term ups and downs of the market."